2019 Global Survey of Professional Fund Buyers

 Questions about interest rates revealed a similar dynamic.
 Buyers named interest rates both a top risk factor and the number-one positive driver of returns.
 They may be concerned about the bubbles inflated by low interest rates – but may figure those bubbles may keep inflating if rates stay low.

-Politics and risk Buyers’ responses suggested they were already trying to anticipate and prepare for events that could disrupt markets.
+Buyers’ responses suggested they were already trying to anticipate and prepare for events that could disrupt markets.
 At the time, geopolitical crises continued to be the prime candidate.
 Almost all buyers (95%) say their firms take steps to counter geopolitical risks, with the top tactics being scenario analysis (51%), capital buffers (45%) and increased agility (37%).

 Meanwhile, they are sizing up how the US presidential election and two-thirds (66%) of professional fund buyers saw the election as a potential a major source of volatility; however, one-third (33%) believe it could have a positive impact.